-Because criteria for licensing preferences cannot specifically target people who have been disproportionality affected by the enforcement of marijuana laws, preference programs inevitably risk helping individuals who they were not intended to benefit.
+Because criteria for licensing preferences cannot specifically target people who have been disproportionality affected by the enforcement of marijuana laws, preference programs inevitably risk helping individuals who were not intended to benefit.
 For example, if eligibility is based on DIA residency, someone who moved into a gentrifying neighborhood could be eligible for the same benefits as someone who has lived there for his or her entire life.
 If eligibility is based on a past marijuana conviction, there is no way to limit the benefit to Black individuals who were arrested and convicted at higher rates than others.

 The few jurisdictions that have created marijuana retail license preferences have faced other challenges in promoting social equity ownership.
 License award processes can be subject to legal challenges or otherwise be delayed if the preferences do not effectively target intended groups.
 For example, license awards have been delayed in both Los Angeles and Illinois after allegations that the selection processes for their preferential treatment programs were unfair and favored large, predominately white-owned businesses.
 Significant delays may risk the ultimate chance of success of social equity programs.
-In Massachusetts, most social equity businesses have been thus far unable to open after being awarded provisional licenses.
-This is at least partially attributable to the state not providing social equity businesses with sufficient assistance to begin their operations (e.g., loans or technical assistance to help meet the state's regulatory requirements).
+In Massachusetts, most social equity businesses have been thus far been unable to open after being awarded provisional licenses.
+This is at least partially attributable to the state not providing social equity businesses with sufficient assistance to begin their operations (e.g., loans to increase access to capital).